 Can you imagine watching the upcoming 2016 NCAA Tournament with the frequency of those DraftKings and FanDuel ads?
-Months ago, it didn’t matter what sport you might’ve been watching, those ads were inescapable bordering on annoying.
+Months ago, it didn’t matter what sport you might’ve been watching, those ads were inescapable.

 And they’ve since disappeared.
 According to a recent article on Forbes.com, FanDuel has had two rounds of layoffs while Boston-based DraftKings is trying to open doors in Europe to make up for those recently closed in the U.S.